ajb196/cs1520_midterm/README.md

-# personal-webpage
+# cs1520_midterm
-The code for my webpage.

-Simple repository meant to hold my webpage.
+Simple repository to hold midterm project for cs1520